Current Graduate Students

 Classical Archaeology and Art

-Jordan (she/they) is a Ph.D. student in Classics in the Archaeology and Art track.
+Jordan (she/they) is a second-year Ph.D. student in Classics in the Archaeology and Art track.
 She received her B.A. in Classical Civilizations and Political Science with a minor in Anthropology from U.C.
 Berkeley in 2023 (Phi Beta Kappa, Pi Sigma Alpha, with Highest Honors in Classics).
-She is primarily interested in Late Bronze Age and Iron Age power dynamics, early political and economic institutions, and the archaeology of gender and non-elites in mainland and Cycladic Greece.
-She has participated in archaeological fieldwork at the Panhellenic sanctuary in Nemea, Greece (2022, 2023).
+She is primarily interested in Late Bronze Age and Early Iron Age power dynamics, early political and economic institutions, and the archaeology of non-elites in the eastern Mediterranean.
+She has participated in archaeological fieldwork at the Panhellenic sanctuary in Nemea, Greece; St. James AME Zion Church in Ithaca, New York; and the ancient city of Sardis, Turkey.

 Alessandro Peiris Pattiyage